 FORT WORTH RESTAURANTS

 Cattlemen’s.
 There are ups and downs here, but the prime steak is definitely an upper.
-First-time visitors are usually excited at the rustic Texas-style setting in the heart of the old Stockyards area.
-The restaurant exterior with its weathered facade prom ises a return to the days when this was the gathering point for the journey up the Chisholm Trail.
+First-time visitors are excited by the rustic Texas-style setting in the heart of the old Stockyards area.
+The restaurant exterior with its weathered facade promises a return to the days when this was the gathering point for the journey up the Chisholm Trail.
 But the interior is a letdown.
-There’s nothing much to see except for the pictures of blue-ribbon beeves that are displayed to document the superb quality of meat that has been devoured here.
-(There’s one pic ture of a horse that is undoubtedly displayed for some other reason.)
+There’s nothing much to see except the pictures of blue-ribbon beeves displayed to document the superb quality of meat that has been devoured here.
+(There’s one picture of a horse that is undoubtedly displayed for some other reason.)
 But when the steaks arrive, all else becomes incidental.
 The prime cuts of rib eye and K.C. sirloin are delectable, and the 18-ounce prime boneless strip is a third-degree sin.
-The Satur day night service reminded us of the service on the Braniff flight to Oklahoma City: frantic and elusive.
+The Saturday night service reminded us of the service on the Braniff flight to Oklahoma City: frantic and elusive.
+You wouldn’t miss anything if you ate nothing but steak.
 (2458 N Main.
-(817) 624-3945 Mon-Fri 11-10:30.
+(817) 624-3945.
+Mon-Fri 11-10:30.
 Sat 4:30-10:30.
 Closed Sun.
 Reservations.
-MC, V, AE.
-DC. $$$)
+MC, V, AE, DC, CB. $$$)